jwdink/ETML/README.md

 * **Image** : An image or directory of images
 * **Video** : A video or directory of videos (requires GStreamer).
 * **Slideshow** : Identical to image, except images are advanced using arrow keys, and you can go backwards to previous images.
 Useful for presenting instructions to experiment.
+* **Text** : Display a line of text.
 * **Custom** : A custom script you wrote yourself.
 Will simply call 'custom_function' on trials with this stim_type.
 See 'Custom Trials' section below.

-ETML knows how to interpret any of the following optional columns (for images and videos):
+ETML knows how to interpret any of the following optional columns (for images, videos, and text):

-* **DimX, DimY** : What dimensions in pixels do you want the stim to have?
-Default is original dimensions
 * **StimCenterX, StimCenterY** : What position on the screen do you want the stim to be?
 (E.g., `400,400` puts the center of the 400 pixels below the top of the screen, and 400 pixels rightwards of the left-side of the screen).
 Default is centered.
 * **FlipX, FlipY** : Mirror the stim?
 Default no.
+* * **DimX, DimY** : What dimensions in pixels do you want the stim to have?
+Default is original dimensions

 ### Trial / Stimuli Duration